 Trends and Latest Developments

 While the core meaning of David – "beloved" – remains constant, the perception and usage of the name have evolved over time.
-In recent years, there has been a resurgence in the popularity of classic and biblical names, and David is no exception.
+But in recent years, there has been a resurgence in the popularity of classic and biblical names, and David is no exception.
 Data from various sources, including social security administrations and parenting websites, consistently show David ranking among the top names for boys in many countries, including the United States, the United Kingdom, and Australia.

 Despite these evolving trends, the enduring appeal of David suggests that its core meaning and historical significance continue to hold weight for many people.
 The name's versatility, its association with positive qualities, and its timeless biblical narrative all contribute to its continued popularity in the 21st century.